adamcath/ads/README.md

 #### docker/vagrant/virtualization tech x?

-Virtualization solves a very different set of problems - primarily service isolation.
-That said, I haven't tried docker yet (gasp!), so I'm not totally sure.
-I suspect ads will still make sense with docker (`ads up` would build and spin up a container).
-I'd love to hear your experiences with docker + ads, or if docker somehow making ads irrelevant.
+Virtualization solves a very different (and much deeper) set of problems than ads.
+If you have multiple services running in VMs, you still need something to wrangle them.
+If everything you use is managed by docker-compose, you might not need ads.
+But if some stuff is in docker, other is native, other in VMs, etc, ads is still useful.

 # Development